hbble/rlautobump/README.md

-# RL Garage Autobump Tool
+# RL Garage Autobump Tool (Outdated)
 Rocket League Garage Autobump Tool.
+Not working now.
+Can be used as an example project.

 ## Installation (Locally)
 1. Make sure you have installed [Python 3](https://www.python.org/downloads/) on your machine.